fabio-rafael/fabio-rafael/README.md

-- 👋 Hi, I’m @fabio-rafael
+- 👋 Hi, I’m Fábio Pinto portuguese guy from Porto
-- 👀 I’m interested in front-end development
+- 👀 I’m currently learning javascript and have some basic experience with python , java , html , css and SQL
-- 🌱 I’m currently learning javascript and have some basic experience with python , java , html , css and SQL
+- 💻 Let's connect, share ideas, and create something amazing together.
+Open to any collaboration, I'm here to soak up as much experience as possible while
-- 💞️ I’m looking to collaborate on any project just looking hungry for experience and learn more .
+- contributing my skills to exciting projects.
+Check out my GitHub, and let's build the future of the web together! 🚀